-If you’re running a membership website, it should be connected to a customer relationship management software to help you easily stay in touch with your members.
+If you’re running a membership website, it should be connected to a customer relationship management software to help with automating your business and help you easily stay in touch with your members.
 This will allow you to build strong relationships and turn them into lifelong fans that help you to earn money for a long time to come!

-CRM can enable you to automate various processes on your membership site.
-Automating the right processes can help you to build better customer relationships, get valuable feedback, and ensure that your company consistently handles various situations.
+CRM can help with automating various processes on membership websites.
+Automating membership websites can be done with the right processes that can help you to build better customer relationships, get valuable feedback, and ensure that your company consistently handles various situations.
 Consistency is key in any business, as this helps you to build a better reputation and trust with your customers.